joonsauce/Blocky/README.md

 # Blocky
 Replaces specific texture pack items/blocks and replaces them as independent blocks under Blocky.
-Currently only contains basic code, is being worked on actively
+Currently only contains basic code, development has been paused for the time being.

 ## Stuff that will be added:
 - Full Removal of texture pack (replace texture pack blocks as completely independent blocks)